linuxstony/home-assistant.io/source/_integrations/nissan_leaf.markdown

 - The Nissan servers have a history of being unstable, therefore please confirm that the official Nissan Leaf app/website is working correctly before reporting bugs.
 - In the UK the cut-off for Carwings was the 16 plate 24 kWh and the 65 plate 30 kWh.
 Cars after this have NissanConnect.
 - As of 25 July 2019 the MyCarFinder API is not longer available, hence the device_tracker support has been removed.
+- As of 01.04.2024 eNV200 and Leafs up to 2016 are not supported by the Nissan-API - you will not be able to use this integration.
+As the service was canceled by Nissan there is sadly nothing we can do about it.

 Please report bugs using the following logger configuration.